atharva-vyas/dotfiles/README.md

 pyenv versions
 ```

+## How to keep EC2 instance running after SSH is terminated:
 [How to keep EC2 instance running after SSH is terminated](https://dev.to/akhileshthite/how-to-keep-ec2-instance-running-after-ssh-is-terminated-45k8)

 ## Test API GET and POST requests:
 https://httpbin.org/get